Azure/azure-powershell/src/StreamAnalytics/docs/Update-AzStreamAnalyticsTransformation.md

 # Update-AzStreamAnalyticsTransformation

 ## SYNOPSIS
-Updates an existing transformation under an existing streaming job.
+Update an existing transformation under an existing streaming job.
 This can be used to partially update (ie. update one or two properties) a transformation without affecting the rest the job or transformation definition.